Updated: May 12

 Data from a large, modern rice mill in Jiangxi Province in China, highlights some of the challenges faced by most if not all rice mills around the World today.

-The primary issue faced in IQC is the fact that bulk rice deliveries are not typically homogenous.
+The primary issue faced in IQC is the fact that bulk rice deliveries are not typically homogeneous.
 More often than not there are varying degrees of mixed rice varieties in any given delivery.
-These variations in the type and mix of rice types being delivered directly affect the quality of the final milled product due to differing levels of broken kernels, differing colours and different baseline kernel sizes.
-Indeed, colour is often a good indicator of the storage conditions that rice has been subjected to prior to delivery.
-As a re
+These variations in the type and mix of rice types being delivered directly affect the quality of the final milled product due to differing levels of broken kernels, differing colors and different baseline kernel sizes.
+Indeed, color is often a good indicator of the storage conditions that rice has been subjected to prior to delivery.
+As a result, this metric is a key determining factor in the price that is paid for bulk rice from the upstream supply chain.